im-open/yaml-file-validation/README.md

 ## Schema File

 This action was designed to validate a yaml file particular to IM-OPEN's needs.
-The [SAM.json] schema file will be used when `SAM` or no `schema-file` is specified.
+The [`SAM.json`] schema file will be used when `SAM` or no `schema-file` is specified.
+This is a  [sample `SAM.YAML`] file that uses the `SAM.json` file for validation.

 The syntax for creating a custom schema file is essentially a json formatted file which minimally describes a field if it's `REQUIRED` and child elements, if any.
 Possible required values are `required`, `warning`, and `info`.
 Elements that are lists can be built using the `LISTOF` field.